kasper/phoenix/docs/docs/index.md

 Your script should reside in `~/.phoenix.js`.
 Alternatively — if you prefer — you may also have your script in `~/Library/Application Support/Phoenix/phoenix.js` or `~/.config/phoenix/phoenix.js`.

 Phoenix includes [Lodash](https://lodash.com) (4.17.15) — you can use its features in your configuration.
 Lodash provides useful helpers for handling JavaScript functions and objects.
-You may also use JavaScript [preprocessing](getting-started/preprocessing) and languages such as CoffeeScript to write your Phoenix-configuration.
+You may also use JavaScript [preprocessing](getting-started/preprocessing) and languages such as TypeScript to write your Phoenix configuration.

 ## Contact